actualizado

 • Cutting back bamboo, general outdoor maintenance, and bamboo harvesting

-• Already has a valid residence status in Japan that allows them to live and work here legally (for example, a work visa, working holiday visa, spouse visa, or permanent residency)
+• Already has, or will have before arriving, a valid residence status in Japan that allows them to live and work here legally

-• Is not simply travelling around Japan and looking for free accommodation
+• Is not simply travelling around Japan looking for free accommodation

-• Prefer a quiet lifestyle — this is not a party-type stay
+• Prefers a quiet lifestyle, as this is not a party-style stay

-• Value meaningful connections and are open to building a long-term relationship
+• Values meaningful connections and is open to building a lasting relationship

-• Hours: Usually 4–5 hours a day, around 4 days a week.
-This can vary a little depending on the season and what needs doing, so we can discuss more or fewer hours together.
+• Hours: usually 4–5 hours per day, around 4 days per week.
+This can vary a little depending on the season and the work involved, so we can discuss together what feels right.

 • Idiomas